travis-ci/docs-travis-ci-com/user/job-lifecycle.md

 An optional phase in the job lifecycle is deployment.
 This phase is defined by using one of our continuous deployment providers to deploy code to Heroku, Amazon, or a different supported platform.
-The deploy steps are skipped if the build is broken.
+The deploy steps are skipped, if the build is broken.

 When deploying files to a provider, prevent Travis CI from resetting your working directory and deleting all changes made during the build ( `git stash